zsc/unified_cg/chapter15.md

 ### Airy Disk and Resolution

 The PSF for a circular aperture forms the **Airy pattern**:

+h(r) = [2J₁(πDr/λf)/(πDr/λf)]²

+Characteristics:
-- Central bright disk (Airy disk) containing 84% of energy
+- Central bright disk (Airy disk) contains 83.8% of total energy
-- Surrounded by concentric rings of decreasing intensity

-The radius of the first zero (Airy disk radius):
+- First dark ring at r₁ = 1.22λf/D
+- First bright ring: 7.2% of energy
+- Second bright ring: 2.8% of energy
+- Ring radii: r_n ≈ (n + 0.22)λf/D for n ≥ 1

+The Airy disk radius (first zero):

 r₀ = 1.22λf/D = 1.22λF#

 where F# = f/D is the f-number.

+**Energy distribution**:
+- Within r₀: 83.8%
+- Within 2r₀: 91.0%
+- Within 3r₀: 93.8%

+This concentration of energy in the central disk is why the Airy disk radius serves as a practical measure of resolution.

 ### Rayleigh Criterion